mikkygee/alx-zero_day/0x03-git/README.md

-This is the README file for the 0x03-git repo
+This is the updated README file for the 0x03-git repo